PolarisXQ/Polaris-NoteBook/source/Miscellaneous/developguide.md

 # Develop Guide

-## How to Farward GUI to Remote Server
+## How to use ssh and Farward GUI to Remote Server

 ### Server Side